We are an entirely volunteer-run, not-for-profit organisation founded to encourage cycling by making low cost bicycle maintenance available to all.

 Welcome to Reading Bicycle Kitchen, a we-help-you-fix-it bicycle workshop where you are in charge.
 Whether you have a bike that's been sitting in the garage for years and you want to get cycling again, or just need some advice and access to tools then you have come to the right place.

 Whilst we don’t have permanent premises - please come to the above pop up sessions.

 You bring the bike, we've got the tools, the time and the expertise to show you how to fix it - check out the video below.

-Register your interest in RBK and get kept up to date with our progress by signing up to the newsletter:
+Register your interest in RBK and be kept up to date with our progress by signing up to the newsletter:

-Thanks very much for visiting our website for Reading's fix-it-yourself bicycle workshop based in Jackson's Corner.
+Thanks very much for visiting our website for Reading's we-help-you-fix-it bicycle workshop.

 To learn more about the project please visit the about page.
 If you're keen to get involved with supporting it then the volunteer or donate sections are for you.
 You can read more about how this project got started and what's happening next by checking out our blog, and for more regular updates please follow us on Twitter or like us on Facebook.

 We keep prices as low as possible, for a small job that takes under 30 minutes it's £3.00, otherwise it's just £5 an hour.
 If you're not earning, bring along some evidence and we'll not charge you for your session